nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview

+#### Overview
-The **Create Programme** feature allows users to set up a new workout programme.
-This programme can either be empty, containing only the programme name, or have multiple days with multiple exercises as well.
-To create a programme, BuffBuddy interprets the command and builds a structured programme with specified days and exercises.
+The **Create Programme** feature allows users to create a new workout programme.
+Users can either create a simple programme with just a name or design a multi-day schedule containing various exercises with details such as sets, reps, weight, and calories.
+This feature enables users to personalize their workout plans according to their fitness goals.

 These operations include:
 - Parsing the programme name and optional day/exercise details.
 - Creating and organizing Day and Exercise objects within the programme.
 - Adding the completed programme to ProgrammeList.

-### Example Usage
+#### Example Usage

-Given below is an example usage scenario for 'create programme' and how the create programme functions at each step.
+Given below is an example usage scenario for 'create programme' and how the create programme command functions at each step.

-Step 1.
-The user inputs the command to create a programme: `prog create Starter /d 1 /e Push-Ups /e Squats`
+**Step 1**: The user executes the command `programme create Starter /d 1 /e Push-Ups /e Squats` to create a new programme named "Starter" with one day containing two exercises: "Push-Ups" and "Squats".

-Step 2.
-BuffBuddy interprets this command through the Parser, generating a CreateProgrammeCommand.

-Step 3.
-The command checks for provided details, including days and exercises, and creates the necessary objects.

-Step 4.
-The CreateProgrammeCommand object inserts the programme with its structure into ProgrammeList
+**Step 2**: After parsing this input, a `CreateProgrammeCommand` is created.

+**Step 3**: The command then calls `ProgCommandFactory#prepareCreateCommand()` to parse the details of the programme.

+**Step 4**: Inside `prepareCreateCommand`, the programme name and day details are parsed.
+For each day specified:
+- `ProgCommandFactory#parseDay()` is called to create a new `Day` object.
+- For each exercise in the day, `ProgCommandFactory#parseExercise()` is called to create an `Exercise` object with the specified details.
+- Each created `Exercise` is added to the `Day` object.

+**Step 5**: The `CreateProgrammeCommand` then calls `ProgrammeList#insertProgramme()` with the parsed programme name and list of days to add the new programme to `ProgrammeList`.

+**Step 6**: The created `Programme` object is returned to `CreateProgrammeCommand`.

+**Step 7**: The `CreateProgrammeCommand` formats a message indicating successful creation of the programme.

-Step 5.
-The programme's creation is confirmed to the user with a message displayed by Ui.
+**Step 8**: The formatted message is included in a `CommandResult`, which is returned to the user interface.

+**Step 9**: The user interface displays the result message to the user, confirming the successful creation of the programme.

 #### Sequence Diagram